ShouwangH/Search-PokeDex/README.md

 ## General Information
 > Pokedex frontend which accesses [pokeapi](https://pokeapi.co/) and loads the pokedex with applicable information.
 > Previous searches are saved in local storage and are also displayed in a card format.
+I wanted to store previous info but didn't necessarily
+> want to have database and thus familiarized myself with local storage to complete this project.
+Because of the particularities of local storage's
+> allowable items being key value pairs, I also had the challenge of structuring data in json format and parsing back and forth between object and string
+> in order to store or access the data.
+> There was also the challenge of clearing local storage and re-rendering which was handled with an onClick function which updated a react state.
+> That state was a dependencies in a useEffect function which served the dual purpose of re-rendering and clearing local storage.

 ## Technologies Used